widelang/draft/README.md

 $salary = 20000.00
 ```

-Did you notice that you don't use the `:` Intent here just the `=` Assignment Intent?
+Did you notice that you don't use the `:` Intent to assign a new value, just the `=` Assignment Intent?
+That's how you assign or reassign values on Mutables.

-And what would happen if the entity doesn't exist and I don't use the `:` Intent?
-You got it right!
-A reassignment!

-That's because you can only shadow Immutables, Mutables you reassign.

-To print them, you don't need to pass the `$` symbol, but you can if you wish.
+To print them, you don't need to pass the `$` symbol, but you can if you want to enforce that that's a Mutable.

 ```lua
 $name = "Mary"